rilldata/rill/docs/docs/reference/connectors/gcs.md

 You can also run locally with assumed credentials such as a service account key.
 This is useful for when you have multiple profiles or may receive limited access to a bucket.

-In that case, run the following command on start - replacing path_to_json_key_file with the service account file `GOOGLE_APPLICATION_CREDENTIALS=path_to_json_key_file rill start`
+In that case, run the following command upon start - replacing the `path_to_json_key_file` with the service account file:

+ `GOOGLE_APPLICATION_CREDENTIALS=<path_to_json_key_file> rill start`

 :::

-### Configure credentials for deployments on Rill Cloud
+## Cloud deployment

-When deploying a project to Rill Cloud, Rill requires you to explicitly provide a JSON key file for a Google Cloud service account with access to the buckets used in your project.
+When deploying a project to Rill Cloud (i.e. `rill deploy`), Rill requires a JSON key file to be explicitly provided for a Google Cloud service account with appropriate read access / permissions to the buckets used in your project.

 When you first deploy a project using `rill deploy`, you will be prompted to provide credentials for the remote sources in your project that require authentication.